 Applying for visa stamping is allowed up to 90 days before the start date of your petition.
 For example, if your H-1B visa is cap-subject and selected during the lottery, the start date will be October 1 (or the first day of the USCIS fiscal year).
 This means you can schedule your visa stamping interview on or after July 1.
-Obtaining an appointment for an H-1B visa stamp can be difficult, as time slots tend to fill up quickly; therefore, planning ahead and scheduling your appointment well in advance is highly recommended.

 After you’ve scheduled an appointment for your visa stamping, USCIS will issue you an appointment letter.
 Retain this letter, as you will need to bring it with you to your interview.

-Step two: Obtain a photograph
+Step three: obtain a photograph